Overview

 Log Level Configuration

 The PlanetScale-controlled AWS sub-account will be pre-configured by PlanetScale with AWS CloudTrail enabled and configured to emit logging events from the customer application.
-As PlanetScale does not retain access to these logs after the account is configured, to maintain compliance with PCI requirement 10.2.1.1 (audit logs capture all individual user access to cardholder data), it is the customer’s responsibility to ensure this logging remains enabled and to regularly review and verify the following events:
+As PlanetScale does not retain access to these logs after the account is configured, to maintain compliance with PCI requirement 10.2.1.1 (audit logs capture all individual user access to cardholder data), it is the customer’s responsibility to ensure this logging remains enabled and to regularly review and verify the following events:- All administrative action

 - Accessing cardholder data